Seal of Approval

 Both recreational training and performance training curriculum can coexist within the same club, but as you start out, it may be best for you to find your niche in either of these two styles.

 Whichever style of coaching you choose, whether rigorous performance training or easy-going recreational training, the primary goal of your club should be centred on the principles of judo: the mental, moral, and physical shaping of students in the "judo lifestyle".
-Dr. Jigoro Kano, the creator of judo, once said, "Through training in the attack and defence techniques of judo, the practitioner nurtures their physical and mental strength, and gradually embodies the essence of the Way of Judo.
+Dr. Jigoro Kano, the creator of judo, once said, "Through training in the attack and defense techniques of judo, the practitioner nurtures their physical and mental strength, and gradually embodies the essence of the Way of Judo.

 " Other than adhering to the goals offered through the sport of judo, there are many ways to set goals for your club.
 If you are interested in setting long-term goals to secure the future of your club, then you should check out a very helpful resource on Sport England's Club Matters website.
 You'll find everything that you'll need to set goals for your club, including financial and sports orientated goals, so that you can best serve the members of your club.